 I'm now on a regular routine of a tea tree oil rinse followed by a vinegar rinse, tiny bit of conditioner optional.

 The other night I was at a friend's, and asked for her honest opinion on the condition of my scalp.
 Since it's hidden under all the hair, I'd hardly thought to take a a look at it.
 We parted my hair and noticed that there seems to be no flakiness, no real irritation aside from a very slight pink shade in areas.
 Hardly noticeable, but there all the same.
+I guess I do get the occasional itch now and then, and I'm thinking about doing some research on whether it's actually safe to be using tea tree oil this much on my skin.

 But so far, so good.
 I leave for a 6 week European holiday in 8 days from now, and having switched to this method months in advance has been great!
 It takes me way less time to have my hair ready to go out, because I'm even at the point where I can wash and go to bed without waking up to an afro!
 It's just nice and wavy, especially if I twist it before going to bed.